digiltd/oh-rtd-test/AlarmDecoder-binding.md

-Although not mentioned in the quickstart guide, and only documented on an odd [thread](http://archive.nutech.com/index.php?option=com_fireboard&Itemid=74&func=view&catid=4&id=656), configuring the virtual relay boards is absolutely necessary on boards like the Honeywell Vista 20p and similar, or else all of the eight on-board zones will not be visible!
+Although not mentioned in the quickstart guide, and only documented on an odd [thread](http://archive.nutech.com/index.php?option=com_fireboard&Itemid=74&func=view&catid=4&id=656), configuring the virtual relay boards is absolutely necessary on panels like the Honeywell Vista 20p and similar, or else all of the eight on-board zones will not be visible!
 The process sounds intimidating, and it does require bypassing the installer code (see